directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### Google Calendar Event Proxy Flow

-As I mentioned - it's not very straightforward to organize a stream of updates from Google Calendar with Google Apps Script.
-We will use [push notifications](https://developers.google.com/calendar/api/guides/push) that will call our published Google Apps Script when there are changes in the calendar.
-The catch though, these push notifications provide data within Header but for incoming requests, Google Apps Script can't read headers, only the body.
-That's why we will use Directus Flow as a simple proxy, it's webhook URL will be registered as the address for push notifications, it will receive data, save the header as a body, and send it to our published Google Apps Script.
+When a change is made in our calendar, a [push notification](https://developers.google.com/calendar/api/guides/push) will trigger the Google Apps Script with data in the headers.
+Google Apps Script can't read headers, so this first Flow will act as a 'middleman' proxy sitting between Google Calendar and the Google Apps Script.
+It will receive requests, save data from the headers in the body, and then send it back to Google Apps Script.

 ![whole flow](/copy-this-template-directory/directus_flow_1_full_.png "whole flow")